jaakkopasanen/AutoEq/README.md

 #### PulseEffects
 [PulseEffects](https://github.com/wwmm/pulseeffects) is a PulseAudio (Linux) module with wide variety of signal processing tools including parametric equalizer.
-Adjust filter parameters  by clicking the cog button on each filter and set type to "Peak", frequency to given center frequency to Fc and width to `Fc / Q`.
-Adjust gain with the slider.
+Adjust filter parameters  by clicking the cog button on each filter and set type to "Bell" and the gain with the slider.
+Number of filters can be changed by clicking the screwdriver and wrench button.
+Pre-amp can be adjusted with the input slider.

 ![pulseeffects](./img/pulseeffects.png)